MicrosoftDocs/iis-docs/iis/develop/extending-iis-configuration/configuration-extensibility.md

 [![](configuration-extensibility/_static/image4.jpg)](configuration-extensibility/_static/image3.jpg)

 Experiment with the configuration to ensure that it is working.
-Try removing the **simpleLogging** section from your web.config file and check to see if the logs go to to the default location (just ensure that the ASPNET user has the correct permissions).
+Try removing the **simpleLogging** section from your web.config file and check to see if the logs go to the default location (just ensure that the ASPNET user has the correct permissions).

 > [!NOTE]
 > The module we just created is for demonstration purposes only and should not be used in a production environment.
 It will fail if there are multiple requests trying to write a log entry at the same time.